Home » Garden » The Best Fall Foliage Plants

 Japanese Forest Grass (Hakonechloa macra)

-The elegantly arching blades of Japanese Forest Grass take on a new persona in the fall.
-Initially green, the leaves of this ornamental grass transform into shades of golden yellow or fiery orange, creating a visual feast for the eyes.
+The elegant Japanese Forest Grass undergoes a stunning transformation in the fall.
+Its green blades turn to shades of golden yellow or fiery orange, creating a visual feast for the eyes.
+The grass’s graceful movement and changing hues add an ethereal quality to the autumn garden.

 I wasn’t able to grow this in my former garden because I didn’t have enough shade space for them.
 But I grow it here.
 And let me be the first to tell you how GORGEOUS it is to grow.

 From the chartreuse blades of grass that add texture and movement to shadier spots to their changing fall foliage color, it can’t be rivaled.
+It’s a must-have if you have some shady spots you’d like to brighten up!

 japanese forest grass and hostas